froala/wysiwyg-cake2/README.md

 	git submodule add git://github.com/stefanneculai/wysiwyg-cake.git Plugin/Froala

-Alternatively, you can download an archive from the [2.0 branch on Github](https://github.com/stefanneculai/wysiwyg-cake/archive/master.zip) and extract the contents to `Plugin/Froala`.
+Alternatively, you can download an archive from the [master branch on Github](https://github.com/stefanneculai/wysiwyg-cake/archive/master.zip) and extract the contents to `Plugin/Froala`.

 The Froala helper is basically just a convenience helper that allows you to use php and CakePHP conventions to generate the configuration for Froala and as an extra it allows you to load configs.